cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 ## Domain Name Representation {#sec:domain-names}

-Domain names are represented by a sequence of one or more (unicode) text strings optionally followed by an array containing another domain name.
+Domain names are represented by a sequence of one or more (unicode) text strings.
-For instance, "example.org" would be represented as `"example","org"` or `"example",["org"]` in CBOR diagnostic notation.
+For instance, "example.org" would be represented as `"example","org"` in CBOR diagnostic notation.
-We call the representation without arrays, e.g., `"example","org"` the "flat representation" of a domain name throughout the document.
 The root domain "." is represented as an empty string `""`.
 The absence of any label means the name is elided.
 For the purpose of this document, domain names remain case-insensitive as specified in {{-dns}}.